JoeyStanley/real/_posts/2017-12-12-a-tutorial-on-extracting-foramnts-in-praat.md

 midpoint = thisPhonemeStartTime + duration/2
 </pre>

 Now, the variable `midpoint` contains the time (in seconds) of how far into the audio to extract formant measurements.
 Keep in mind that, just like everything inside the loop, this changes for each interval as we loop through them one at a time.
-At any one point, 'midpoint' only has one number stored in it, but this will change at every iteration of the loop.
+At any one point, `midpoint` only has one number stored in it, but this will change at every iteration of the loop.

 Now our script looks like this: